diomed/grav-plugin-custom-templates/README.md

 Any Twig template file stored in the `custom-templates` directory can then be used by Twig.

 This may be useful for modifications to theme templates without having to create a child theme.
 Another use case is when a plugin allows for custom templates.
-These are often stored in the plugin folder where they may be cause problems when the plugin is updated.
+These are often stored in the plugin folder where they may cause problems when the plugin is updated.

 By storing templates in the `user/data` directory the templates are save from theme and plugin updates.